RobloxVoxi/VoxiAPI/README.md

 ```
 > VoxiAPI.Voxi.Inject();
 ```
-This opens in the background (No console pops up via VoxiAPI, we will get onto idenfitiny when injected later in this page.
+This opens in the background (No console pops up via VoxiAPI) A Message Box will apear as shown below:

 ### Execute
 ```